 These are the various ways you can reduce hair breakage and induce new hair growth.
 But what if these methods do not deliver the results you desire?

 See A Specialist

 If the aforementioned hair care tips do not show results in 4 to 6 weeks, see a dermatologist.
 Hair breakage could be a sign of an underlying nutrient deficiency or hormonal imbalance.
-Your dermatologist will be able to guide you with the right treatment options.
+Your dermatologist will be able to guide you with the right treatment and hair repair options.

 Frequently Asked Questions

 No. Breakage reduces the hair length.
 As a result, it may seem that your hair is not growing at all.
 Hair grows from the roots, at the bottom of the hair follicle under the scalp.